yul154/Jnova/Core Java Volume/Chapter 4 Objects and Classes.md

 If the static fields of your class require complex initialization code, use a static initialization block.

 ### 4.6.8 Object Destruction and the finalize Method

 * If a resource needs to be closed as soon as you have finished using it, supply a close method that does the necessary cleanup.
-You can call the close method when you are done with the objec
+You can call the close method when you are done with the object

 * `finalize`  is now deprecated.
 ---